 The reason why I can't give you a straight-up “yes use them” or “no don't use them” answer is because it all depends on your situation, your website and what you need hosting for.

 Bluehost is cheap (really cheap), has a solid uptime track-record and is very easy to use and get started with (especially for beginners and for WordPress sites).

 On the flip side, there are three major reasons why I personally would think twice before signing up.

 Firstly, if you have a website that will get high traffic (such as a commercial or ecommerce site), I suggest you go with an alternative that can accommodate a lot of site traffic.

-Secondly, if you need to get ahold of someone in support, waiting for up to 10 minutes or longer in crucial situations is not worth the cheap pricing.
+Secondly, if you need to get a hold of someone in customer support, waiting for up to 10 minutes or longer in crucial situations is not worth the cheap pricing.
 But then again, their hosting is cheap so you do get what you pay for.

-FTC disclosure: To get you the cheapest price possible, I’ll earn a commission if you decide to sign up for Bluehost hosting via these links.
+FTC disclosure: To get you the cheapest price possible, I'll earn a small referral commission if you decide to sign up for Bluehost hosting via these links.